-Nadi, Fiji… Government delegates from sixteen Pacific countries recently attended a workshop aimed at overcoming barriers to participating in intercontinental Internet governance discussions, such as those taking place within the Internet Corporation for Assigned Names & Numbers (ICANN) community.
+Nadi, Fiji… Government delegates from sixteen Pacific countries recently attended a workshop aimed at overcoming barriers to participating in international Internet governance discussions, such as those taking place within the Internet Corporation for Assigned Names & Numbers (ICANN) community.

 During the two-day workshop, the GAC representatives were introduced to ICANN & its policy development process, as well as high interest topics such as Domain Name System abuse.
-The delegates also learned about issues & working groups that required their immediate attention.
+The delegates also learned about issues and working groups that required their immediate attention.

 Shivnesh Prasad, Director of the Dept. of Communications, Government of Fiji, said during his opening remarks, “We are really happy to host this workshop.
 We often feel forgotten as a region in Internet governance discussions.
 It is challenging for us to participate in ICANN, as we do not have full understanding of the issues being discussed within the GAC.”

 The workshop also included the participation of ICANN ecosystem partners, including the Asia Pacific Network Information Centre (APNIC), which discussed issues relating to Internet Protocol (IP) addresses & the Address Supporting Organization (ASO).